charliecalvert/CloudNotes/Assignments/BitlyQuery.md

 I'm hoping to be able to run your tests and see that they all pass.
 Put your work in your repository in the folder specified above.
 The rest per usual.

 **NOTE**: *I have pulled the interface portion of this assignment.
 We will cover that in class on Tuesday.*

+If you want to begin displaying data in the interface for your program, please turn to the **BitlyInteractive** assignment description.
+In particular, see the section on loading JSON.